Defintion

 2. Property rights are clearly defined

-The Coarse Theorem Often Fails
+The Coase Theorem Often Fails

 When the Coarse Theorem fails, government policies may be necessary, as often for an externality.

-Works cited:
+Work cited: